Fascinate Your Students with Exciting Lessons on German Culture and Tradition

 From the Brothers Grimm to Wilhelm Busch, German has a rich tradition of folk and fairy tales.
 Many of them have been exported around the world and are well-known, others might be more obscure and supremely strange.

 Read fairy tales or listen to a narrated audio version together with the whole class, then have your students summarize the tale they just read or heard.
-Here are common fairy tale texts complete with teaching materials and worksheets you can use to teach fairy tales in German.
+Here are common fairy tale texts complete with teaching materials you can use to teach fairy tales in German.

 Have your students write short profiles or biographies of fairy tale characters; then have the rest of the class try to figure out which character they have been describing and which story they come from.
 Identifying fairy tale characters can also be done on its own as a quiz, either individually or in competing groups.